 Once you have your list, begin comparing options by looking for answers to the following questions.
 You may be able to find these on the coworking space’s website, but given the many changes since COVID-19, you may get more current information if you call.

-You want to stick to your budget, so make sure you understand exactly what your costs will be all in and what that payment buys you.
+When looking for affordable coworking space in Austin, you want to stick to your budget.
+Make sure you understand exactly what your costs will be all in and what that payment buys you.
 For instance, if you want a private office, you can expect to pay more than if you work in an open office space with others.
-Having 24/7 access would also likely cost more, but not all spaces provide that availability.
+Having 24/7 access would also likely cost more, but not all coworking spaces provide that availability.

-Your payment may also include a certain number of hours of access to a private conference room and guest passes in case you want to schedule on-site meetings.
+Your payment may also include a certain number of hours of access to a private conference room and guest passes if you want to schedule on-site meetings.
 Some companies charge extra for this and parking, so make sure you understand how the pricing works.

-If you know you won’t need to use the space five days a week, ask if they offer multi-day pricing or per-day pricing.
-This will give you a bit more flexibility, but may cost you slightly more per day for this convenience.
+If you know you won’t need to use the space five days a week, ask if they offer multi-day or per-day pricing.
+This will give you more flexibility but may cost you slightly more per day for this convenience.

 Many coworking spaces in Austin offer monthly memberships, as well as day passes.
 You want to know if those memberships require any minimums or come with contracts.
-Depending on the space, you may be able to simply pay to have access to internal community events and programs.
-This is ideal for people who want to be part of a community on a regular basis but still want to work at home.
+Depending on the space, you may pay to have access to internal community events and programs.
+This is ideal for people who want to be part of a community regularly but still want to work at home from time to time.

-If you do want a dedicated desk, check to see what is included in your membership.
-Some companies have multiple coworking spaces in Austin, and your membership grants you access to any of them, giving you some nice flexibility in changing up your scenery.
-Your membership will come with a range of privileges, just ask and compare what’s included with each membership level option.
+If you do want a dedicated desk, check to see what the membership includes.
+Some companies have multiple coworking spaces in Austin, and your membership grants you access to any of them, giving you some excellent flexibility in changing up your scenery.
+Your membership will come with a range of privileges; ask and compare what each membership level includes.

 What are the workspace options?

 Coworking spaces may offer only open space, where there is a large room with multiple tables, similar to a library.
-Some may also offer private offices, just keep in mind that privacy will cost more.
-If privacy or silence is critical, it is worth the extra cost, but keep in mind that most companies require a certain level of quietness in an open area and fellow coworkers are typically respectful.
+Some may also offer private offices, although privacy will usually cost an extra fee.
+If privacy or silence is critical, it is worth the additional cost, but keep in mind that most companies require a certain level of quietness in an open area, and fellow coworkers are typically respectful.

 Parking may come with your membership, but that doesn’t always mean there is plenty of parking to go around.
 Depending on how many people are renting space that day, your parking options may change.
 If you plan to drive to the venue, ask the company if parking is ever an issue.